icarusgk/cs50w-final-project/README.md

 I anteceded all my routes inside the api app with the route of `api/` inside the `main/urls.py` file.
 So when the user visits the route of `api/<matching-route>` it routes them to the route inside the the api app.

-Then in the urlpatterns in `api/urls.py` I included the urls registered inside the router variable with the `include` function with the route of `''` so when the user makes a request to the url of `api/tasks/` the DefaultRouter of Django Rest Framework controls the route and calls the appropiate ViewSet, in this case, the TaskViewSet.
-If the makes a request to `api/tags/` the router will handle it and call the appropieate ViewSet, the TagViewSet in this case, and so on.
+Then in the `urlpatterns` list, inside `api/urls.py`, I included the urls registered inside the router variable with the `include` function with the route of `''` so when the user makes a request to the url of `api/tasks/` the DefaultRouter of Django Rest Framework controls the route and calls the appropriate ViewSet, in this case, the TaskViewSet.
+If the makes a request to `api/tags/` the router will handle it and call the appropriate ViewSet, the TagViewSet in this case, and so on.

 After this, I created paths for
 - The Current task